bhushanlaware/react-material-ui-theme/README.md

   ThemeController,
 } from "react-material-ui-theme";
 ```
-### It use locolstorage to remeeber last theme and color of site.You can apply theme to your react material ui app in 2 easy steps
+### It use locolstorage to remember last theme and color of site.
+You can apply theme to your any react material ui app in 2 easy steps

-#### `Note: works on only material ui components only!`

 1. Wrap your component with `AppThemeProvider`